Create a single directory

 ps

 Report a snapshot of current processes.
-Flags: aux
+Common flags: aux

 (all users, detailed), -ef